-At the end of the course, students will be expected to have achieved the following learning outcomes in content, critical thinking, and communication:
+At the end of the course, students will be expected to have achieved the following learning outcomes in content, critical thinking, communication, and connection:

 Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center by visiting https://disability.ufl.edu/students/get-started/.
 It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.

 Readings and works are available in the weekly modules, except for the following texts, which you can purchase through local bookstores and online retailers either as eBooks or paperbacks. *Please note that assignments that are submitted citing translations other than these listed below will not be accepted.
 No exceptions.

 - Hermann Hesse, Siddhartha, trans. by Joachim Neugroschel (New York: Penguin Books, 2002).
 ISBN: 978-0142437186.

 - Sophocles, Antigone, trans. by Ruby Blondell (Newburyport, MA: Focus Publishing, 1998).
 ISBN: 978-0941051255.

 You can find the required readings by going to the weekly modules.
 For your convenience, a complete list of course readings and works is also provided below.